Dreams in which you witness something mortal: what your life is to do with what you have seen

 You dream that you are no longer inside the scene; you are somewhere after.
 You walk, you sit, someone brings water; inside there is silence and a surprising calm: I saw, and I am alive.

-Your Inner Sage speaks with you here — the part that can be with a heavy experience and not fall apart.
-The dream comes when you have done real work with what you saw: spoken it, sought help, given memory space, not hidden it.
-The Sage shows: you have not “forgotten”; you have integrated; this is a very important form of work.
+Your Inner Sage forges this memory anew — the part that can be with a heavy experience and not fall apart.
+The dream comes when you have done real work with what you saw: spoken it, sought help, given the memory space, refused to hide it.
+The Sage shows: you have not “forgotten”; you have integrated.
+This is a very important form of work.

-If the silence after the scene is calm — you have real maturity in handling the heavy; it’s worth acknowledging.
-If care is nearby — in reality you have resources because of which you manage; it’s worth protecting them.
-If you can speak of what was seen — you have an inner language for this, and this is a rare gift.
-If for the first time you do not weep at the memory — this is not “gone cold”; this is lived through.
+If the silence after the scene is calm, you have a real maturity in handling the heavy.
+Acknowledge it.
+If care is nearby, in waking life you have resources thanks to which you are managing.
+Protect them.
+If you can speak of what was seen, you have an inner language for this — and that is a rare gift.
+If, for the first time, you do not weep at the memory, this is not having “gone cold”; this is having lived through it.
 What often follows in the dream is the image of an office empty at night — the place where the day kept happening, now silent.

 Ask yourself: “What heavy experience of my life have I managed to integrate — and do I allow myself to acknowledge this integration as my work, not ‘it just passed’?”

-Today, write down one heavy event you can now speak about without losing yourself, and beside it — what helped you get there.
-The Inner Sage recognizes such notes as respect for your work, and in the dreams that follow gives you “after” scenes in which silence gathers rather than scatters more often.
+Today, write down one heavy event you can now speak about without losing yourself, and beside it, what helped you get there.
+The Inner Sage recognizes such notes as respect for your work, and in the dreams that follow more often gives you “after” scenes in which silence gathers rather than scatters.

 Astrological note: A dream of “after what was seen” often comes during harmonious transits of Jupiter through your 8th or 12th house, during its conjunction with Saturn or Pluto, and in periods when Chiron emerges from a long transit.
 Sagittarians, Scorpios, and Pisces recognize this dream with particular accuracy.
 If Jupiter is now touching your Pluto — the Inner Sage receives integration, and the dream conveys this through a silence that gathers what was into a coherent whole.

 Witnessing the heavy in a dream is a serious symbol.
-Through it the psyche reminds that there are scenes in your biography worth noticing and giving space to, instead of pretending they are not there.
-Not “forget”; honestly acknowledge that they were in you, and are, and that you carry them.
+Through it the psyche reminds you that there are scenes in your life worth noticing and giving space to, instead of pretending they are not there.
+Not to forget — but to honestly acknowledge that they were in you, that they still are, and that you carry them.

 Let yourself relate to these dreams gently.
 Acknowledge your archive of heavy witnessing.
 Support your response where you can intervene, and do not force yourself where you cannot.
-Forgive yourself for moments of paralysis.
-Value your own work of integration, when it happens.
+Forgive yourself for the moments of paralysis.
+Value your own work of integration when it happens.